History of the Kuomintang: Socialism and anti-capitalist agitation

 General Ma started a state run and controlled industrialization project, directly creating educational, medical, agricultural, and sanitation projects, run or assisted by the state.
 The state provided money for food and uniforms in all schools, state run or private.
 Roads and a theater were constructed.
 The state controlled all the press, no freedom was allowed for independent journalists.
 His regime was dictatorial in its political system.
 Barnett admitted that the regime had "stern authoritarianism" and "little room for personal freedom".

 Corporations such as CSBC Corporation, Taiwan, CPC Corporation, Taiwan and Aerospace Industrial Development Corporation are owned by the state in the Republic of China.

 Marxists also existed in the Kuomintang party.
-They viewed the Chinese revolution in different terms than the Communists, claiming that China already went past its feudal stage and in a stagnation period rather than in another mode of production.
+They viewed revolution in different terms than the CCP, claiming that China already went past its feudal stage and in a stagnation period rather than in another mode of production.
 These Marxists in the Kuomintang opposed the Chinese communist party ideology.